appstronomy/mixpanel-data-export/README.md

 ## Output Files

-A new directory is created for each day that the script is run.
+If you set `Create Sub-folders by Date` to `true`, then a new directory is created for each day that the script is run.
 For example, if you run the script on July 30, 2016, you'll see a directory created with the name '2016-07-30'.

+By default however, all files are dropped into your output directory, without any sub-folder segmentation.

-A sibling directory is also created if need be, called 'logs'.
+A sub-directory of your output directory is also created if need be, called 'logs'.
 Each day's run appends to a dated log file.

-Similarly, the CSV files generated will always use today's date.
+Each downloaded file contains the name of the event it holds data for.

+If you set `Use Event Dates in Filenames` to `true`, then your downloaded event data will be named  with the date range reflecting the date range of the event data itself.
+If you set this to `false`, then the date of the download is what you'll find in the filename.

 Each event creates its own CSV file with data for just that event.
 If no data was downloaded for a particular event, then no CSV file is created for that event.

+The CSV file has columns sorted alphabetically, with the exception of the first column, which will always include the name of the event (the column is called *event*).
+The rest of the columns follow Ruby's standard sorting algorithm; special characters and numbers come first, then capital letters and then lower case letters.

 ## Development
 ### Programmer Documentation